guilhermesilveira/generativemagic/README.md

 Parametric design rules can be used to generate simple rules and complex effects.

-## Where is the human readable routine description for each magic effect?
+## Where is the human-readable routine description for each magic effect?

 Most of the routine description for magic effects are in their respective books, dvds etc.